clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

    |multi-boot-10|

-   Figure 10: Clear Linux: Set mount points
+   Figure 10: |CL|: Set mount points

 #.
 On the :guilabel:`User configuration` screen, select
    :guilabel:`Create an administrative user`.
 See Figure 11.

    |multi-boot-11|

-   Figure 11: Clear Linux: User configuration
+   Figure 11: |CL|: User configuration

 #.
 Select :guilabel:`Add user to sudoers?`.
 See Figure 12.

    |multi-boot-12|

-   Figure 12: Clear Linux: Add user as sudoer
+   Figure 12: |CL|: Add user as sudoer

 #.
 Follow the remaining prompts to complete the installation and go through
    the out-of-box-experience of |CL|.